ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 9. Click `Save rule` on the pop-up dialog

 In practice, this alert is too simple.
 We probably are okay with a small percentage of non-200 errors for any large scale infrastructure.
 What we really want is to alert when we violate a SLO.
 We will revisit this topic in a bit.

+> [!NOTE]
+> For the purposes of this workshop, we aren't setting up any Connectors to take action on our alerts.
+Typically, you would configure one or more [Actions](https://www.elastic.co/docs/explore-analyze/alerts-cases/alerts#rules-actions) when creating an Alert.

 # Summary